• Level of education

 Syllabus

-- Modeling: the main families, the different scales that can be studied and the methods adapted for each.
+- Modeling: major families, different scales that can be studied, and the methods suited to each.
 Added value of modeling compared to experimental data.

-o Force fields: definition, different types of contributions to the classical potential, parameters: which ones and how to find them.
+o Force Fields: definition, different types of contributions to classical potential, parameters: which ones and how to find them.

-o The different resolutions: atomistic and coarse grain.
+o Different resolutions: atomistic and coarse-grained.
 Examples of force fields for both resolutions.
-Different types of van der Waals interactions, charge models, intra-molecular mode models.
-The different methods with which coarse-grained force fields are developed.
+Different types of van der Waals interactions, charge models, intramolecular mode models.
+Different methods used to develop coarse-grained force fields.
 Critical interpretation of model choices.

 - Modeling techniques: molecular dynamics and Monte Carlo.